 Conclusion

-I’ve talked about some of the best oat milk drinks you can get at your local Starbucks.
+I’ve discussed some of the best oat milk drinks available at your local Starbucks.

 With so many delicious options to choose from, you’ll most likely find a new favorite soon.